-Alzheimer's is the sixth-leading cause of death in the United States.
-Alzheimer's is a progressive disease dementia symptoms gradually worsen over a number of years.
+Alzheimer's is a progressive disease - dementia symptoms gradually worsen over a number of years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.
 Those with Alzheimer's live an average of eight years after their symptoms become noticeable to others, but survival can range from four to 20 years, depending on age and other health conditions.
 On average, a person with Alzheimer's disease will spend more years (40 percent of the total number of years with Alzheimer's) in the most severe stage of the disease than in any other stage.
-Much of this time may be spent in a nursing home, as nursing home admission by age 80 is expected for 75 percent of people with Alzheimer's compared with only 4 percent of the general population (Alzheimer's Association, 2017 Facts and Figures).
+Much of this time may be spent in a nursing home, as nursing home admission by age 80 is expected for 75 percent of people with Alzheimer's compared with only 4 percent of the general population (Alzheimer's Association, 2021 Facts and Figures).